oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/domain-home-on-pv/_index.md

 Many storage providers will create a file system on the persistent volume which is owned by the `root` user.
-In those cases, you will need to update the file permissions and/or ownership so that the `oracle` user (`uid 1000`) that is used in the standard WebLogic Server Docker images can write to the file system in the persistent volume.
+In those cases, you will need to update the file permissions or ownership so that the `oracle` user (`uid 1000`) that is used in the standard WebLogic Server Docker images can write to the file system in the persistent volume.

 This sample will automatically set the owner of all files on the persistent volume to `uid 1000`.
 If you want to change that behavior, please edit `kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/create-domain-job-template.yaml` and edit or remove the
 `initContainer` section.

-In some variants of Kubernetes (for example OpenShift) you may also need to configure your pods to run with user 1000 to make sure that the WebLogic processes can access the file system on the persistent volume.
+In some variants of Kubernetes (for example OpenShift), you may also need to configure your pods to run with user 1000 to make sure that the WebLogic processes can access the file system on the persistent volume.